bigtoga/Examples/Cloud - Azure/AZ-103/Virtual Networks/NSGs/NSG Flow Logs.md

 - Each log record contains the network interface (NIC) the flow applies to, 5-tuple information, the traffic decision & (Version 2 only) throughput information
 - Flow Logs have a **retention feature that allows automatically deleting the logs up to a year** after their creation **but only on General Purpose v2 Storage accounts (GPv2)**
 - Flow data is sent to Azure Storage accounts from
-- Flow logs can be exported to any visualization tool, SIEM, or IDS
+- Flow logs can be exported to any visualization tool, SIEM, or IDS (TA, Splunk, Grafana, Stealthwatch, etc)

 # Use cases
 1. Trying to optimize resources